 I think everybody should spend a little time driving aimlessly around the country, getting to know it’s places, history, and people just a little better.

-Here are 15 of the most-scenic and amazing roads that I’ve personally driven in the United States.
-The American Road Trip remains one of the greatest ways to see the country, to take in it’s beauty and majesty.
+Here are what I would concern 15 of the most scenic drives in America and are only those which I’ve personally driven.
+The American Road Trip remains one of the greatest ways to see the country, to take in its beauty and majesty.

-So fill up your gas tank and get your camera ready, here are my 15 favorite scenic drives in the USA.
+So fill up your gas tank and get your camera ready, here are what I would consider the 15 most scenic drives in the USA, in no particular order.

 1. Olympic Peninsula Loop, Washington

-Highway 101 is a road that is extremely familiar to me, having grown up nearby and spent many time exploring the area, but is always special.
+Highway 101 is a road that is extremely familiar to me, having grown up nearby and spent much time exploring the area but is always special.

 Eat: Squaxin Island Seafood Bar at the Little Creek Casino, for incredibly fresh and delicious seafood that would probably cost you double in Seattle or any other big city.

-Detour: No visit would be complete without driving up to Hurricane Ridge for a view of the mountains, or into the Hoh Rainforest, or along the numerous wild beaches near La Push (and beyond).
+Detour: No visit would be complete without driving up to Hurricane Ridge for a view of the mountains, or into the Hoh Rainforest (maybe climb Mount Olympus!), or along the numerous wild beaches near La Push (and beyond).

 2. Pacific Coast Highway, California

-California’s fabled Highway 1 runs along the length of most of the Pacific Coast, and features some truly incredible scenery throughout the length of the highway.
+California’s fabled Highway 1 is a scenic drive that runs along the length of most of the Pacific Coast and features some truly incredible scenery throughout the length of the highway.

 The route includes the famous Big Sur section, the iconic Golden Gate Bridge, and mile after mile of incredible coast.

-Detour: Follow the route north-bound it will lead you up to Highway 101 and the Redwoods of California.
+Detour: Follow the route northbound it will lead you up to Highway 101 and the Redwoods of California, certainly one of the most scenic drives in California.

 3. Highway 12, Utah

-Highway 12 in Southern Utah is truly one of the most beautiful highways I have ever driven.
+Highway 12 in Southern Utah is truly one of the most scenic drives I’ve ever seen and a favorite from this list.
 The route follows red rock country with towering mesas and beautiful buttes.

-It will lead you past Bryce Canyon National Park and Grand-Staircase Escalante National Monument, two of my favorite places in Utah, before leading you up to the edge of Capital Reef National Park, which is impressive in it’s own right.
+It will lead you past Bryce Canyon National Park and Grand-Staircase Escalante National Monument, two of my favorite places in Utah, before leading you up to the edge of Capitol Reef National Park, which is impressive in its own right, so it makes a great road to link up a few places if you’re going on a Utah national park road trip.

 My favorite portion of the road is the length between the town of Escalante and Boulder, which features a road carved onto a narrow perch that drops down on both sides and offers commanding views of the surrounding landscape.
 It feels like you are flying through the air.